• Skip to primary navigation

 adding sliced chives or green onions to the tofu scramble

-Best served immediately with bread or steamed rice.
+Best served immediately with bread or steamed rice!

 tofu scramble on top of wheat bread

-Q: What makes Tofu Scramble yellow?
+What makes tofu scramble yellow?

-A: It is the turmeric powder that makes the tofu scramble yellow since turmeric has a natural yellow tinge to it.
+It is the turmeric powder that makes the tofu scramble yellow since turmeric has a natural yellow tinge to it.

-Q: Does tofu scramble taste like eggs?
+Does tofu scramble taste like eggs?

-A: It almost has an egg-like taste due to the black salt and also the yellowish color from the turmeric makes it look like scrambled eggs.
+It almost has an egg-like taste due to the black salt and also the yellowish color from the turmeric makes it look like scrambled eggs.

-Q: What kind of tofu should be used for tofu scramble?
+What kind of tofu should be used for tofu scramble?

-A: The best tofu to be used is firm tofu since it is easier to handle especially when slicing it.
+The best tofu to be used is firm tofu since it is easier to handle especially when slicing it.

-Love Tofu?
-Try these Filipino Tofu recipes:
+Want more Tofu?
+Try these recipes:

 • Vegan Pochero